 Degrees of 5 MPAs challenged

 The petitioner contended that the respondents were elected MPAs on reserved seats on PML-N tickets.
 They had submitted fake degrees before the election commission.

-She, therefore, prayed to the court to declare the respondents disqualified from being members provincial
+She, therefore, prayed to the court to declare the respondents disqualified from being members provincial assembly.

 She also prayed to the court to restrain the respondents from joining the assembly session until the disposal of her petition.
 The News

 Post your comments

 Lahore: Punjab University Vice-Chancellor Prof Dr Mujahid Kamran chaired a meeting, on Wednesday, in the Seminar Hall of Centre of Undergraduate Studies in which in which PU Medical Relief Camp Swabi Incharge Prof Dr Haris Rasheed briefed the meeting about the relief activities.
 It was unanimously decided that all the departments will contribute in the relief fund from their self supporting programs.
 On the occasion different heads of the departments announced donations to contribute in the relief fund.